Back to top

 Sunnyvale

-The Sunnyvale East and West Channels were constructed by the Santa Clara Valley Water District in the 1960’s and 1970’s to alleviate the storm drain systems of Sunnyvale and Cupertino during a 10-year storm by directing the overflow through the channels to San Francisco Bay.
-Since construction of the channels, the project area has experienced flooding during major storm events in 1963, 1968, 1983, 1986 and 1998.
+Valley Water constructed the Sunnyvale East and West Channels in the 1960s and 1970s to alleviate the storm drain systems of Sunnyvale and Cupertino during a 10-year storm by directing the overflow through the channels to San Francisco Bay.
+Since the construction of the channels, the project area has experienced flooding during major storm events in 1963, 1968, 1983, 1986, and 1998.

 About the Safe, Clean Water and Natural Flood Protection Program